Overview

 print(pc)

-Then the percentage of each status will be showed below.
+The percentages of each causality status will be displayed below.

 X <- climate_indices$AO